Welcome to Afterglow, I’m your host, Mark Chilla.

-This week, we remember the wit and wisdom of Mose Allison, a jazz and blues pianist and singer who passed away November 15, 2016 at age 89.
-Allison was a musician who could not be easily categorized: he combined the angular and mysterious bop stylings of Thelonious Monk, with the sage wisdom of an old southern bluesman, and the sardonic detachment of a punk rocker.
-Mose Allison was a jazz original, and we’ll explore his 50-year career in this hour.
+This week on the show, our spotlight is on the wit and wisdom of Mose Allison, one of the most unique jazz artists of the last half century.
+Allison, who passed away in 2016, was a musician who could not be easily categorized: he combined the angular and mysterious bop stylings of Thelonious Monk, with the sage wisdom of an old southern bluesman, and the sardonic detachment of a punk rocker.
+Mose Allison was a jazz original, and we’ll chronicle his 50-year career in this hour.

 It’s hard to pin down an artist like Mose Allison: he sits somewhere in the nexus between jazz, blues, boogie-woogie, and folk music.
-He was an incredible bop pianist with a distinctly sparse and economical style.
-But he also possessed the soul of a wise old southern blues man, and the ironic attitude of a punk rocker.
-Yet Allison seemed to have the biggest influence on British invasion rock artists.
+He was an incredible bop pianist, with the soul of a wise old southern blues man, and the ironic attitude of a punk rocker, yet he seemed to have the biggest influence on British invasion rock artists.

 Allison was born in the tiny hamlet of Tippo, Mississippi in 1927, and raised on a disparate collection of musical genres, including stride piano, blues singers like Tampa Red, and the King Cole Trio.
 After attending college at both Louisiana State University and Ole Miss, Allison moved to New York in 1956 to begin working as a jazz pianist, recording with many big name musicians, like saxophonists Al Cohn and Stan Getz.